 The Norman castles and fortifications of North Wales are one of the area’s major tourist attractions.
 And rightly so: the buildings are majestic and offer spectacular views of the Welsh countryside.
-But why were all these fortifications necessary in the first place?
+But why were all these walled towns and fortifications necessary in the first place?
 And what can you see when you get there?

 History of the Fortifications of North Wales